tachyons/tachyons.github.io/_posts/2017-02-16-lets-learn-rack-by-implementing-it-from-scratch.markdown

 run CoolApp
 ```

-Here we made a simple middle ware ```ReverseOutput``` which will reverse the response body, You can add any number of middlewares like this, also you can use pre defined middlewares provided by rack and open source general purpose middlewares .
+Here we made a simple middleware ```ReverseOutput``` which will reverse the response body, You can add any number of middlewares like this, also you can use pre defined middlewares provided by the rack and open source general purpose middlewares.
 [List of middlewares](https://github.com/rack/rack/wiki/List-of-Middleware)

 ## Building from scratch
 Now let's have a look at how the rack works by making a rack like library from scratch, Let's name it Srack.
-But one obvious question here is why rackup file is ```config.ru``` , not ```config.rb``` ? .
-Also from where the methods like use , run etc are coming
+But one obvious question here is why rackup file is ```config.ru```, not ```config.rb``` ? .
+Also from where the methods like use, run etc are coming

-Let's look at our first code sample in diffrent way
+Let's look at our first code sample in a different way

 ```ruby
 # app.rb